Jansenville

 Jansenville is a town in Sarah Baartman District Municipality in the Eastern Cape province of South Africa.

-Town on the Sundays River, 87 km south of Graaff-Reinet.
+The town is on the Sundays River, 87 km south of Graaff-Reinet.
 Laid out on the farm Vergenoegd in 1854, it was proclaimed in 1855 and became a municipality in 1881.
 Said to have been named after General Jan Willem Janssens (1762-1838), the last Batavian Governor of the Cape.

 History

 In the late 1700s, outposts of the Cape Colony, in the form of the trek boer and hunters had reached and crossed the Sundays River.

-The greater portion of what now constitutes the Janesville district fell under Uitenhage.
+The greater portion of what now constitutes the Jansenville district fell under Uitenhage.
 The first European to settle here was Christiaan Ernst Schutte, who obtained title to land surveyed by James Swan in June 1818 described as "Late Loan Place Vergenoegd" of 3000 morgen, and granted to C.E.
 Schutte in 1820.

 Schutte was required to pay to "The Receiver General of Land Revenue" an annual quitrent of 50 Rix dollars.
 Schutte later sold to Prinsloo and moved northwards, to be followed by the latter when fierce, impetuous Petrus Fourie, arrived from Swellendam in 1838, to become the new owner of Vergenoegd.

 His veins flowing with Huguenot industry, Fourie found the land good.
 The muddy waters of the Sundays spread fertile, alluvial soil along its banks.
 Fourie and his sons began to cultivate, and before long one hundred morgen were under crops.

 The Great North tract passed over Vergenoegd.
 It was used by hundreds of ox wagons en route to Port Elizabeth, and returning with merchandise.

 The transport riders found good pasture and ample provisions in wheat, mealies and meat; the district was becoming populous.